“Elegant boutique hotel with a pool in the historic town of Swellendam - an ideal stopover between Cape Town and the Garden Route”

 - Wine tasting

 Children up to the age of 6 are free when sharing with their parents.
-The guesthouse offers children's meals, and highchairs can be provided.
+The hotel offers children's meals, and highchairs can be provided.
 There are also cots and spare nappies and wipes if required.

 Family friendly accommodation: